The Nubian Museum

 Nubian Monuments And The Threat Of The High Dam

-Although the building of the High Dam is considered to be the most difficult challenge that faced the area of Nubia, the lands of Nubia were drowned three times before the High Dam in history.
-The first time was when the Aswan Dam was built in 1902 that resulted in an increase in the level of the river Nile water which consequently threatened the monuments located in Nubia.
-The second time was in 1912, while the third time was in 1932.
-In all of these incidents the monuments of Nubia were listed, recorded, and maps of the exact location of these monuments were put down to make sure they would not be damaged.
+Although the building of the High Dam is considered the most difficult challenge that faced the area of Nubia, the lands of Nubia were drowned three times before the High Dam in history.
+The first time was when the Aswan Dam was built in 1902, which increased the river Nile water level, consequently threatening the monuments in Nubia.
+The second time was in 1912, while the third was in 1932.
+In all of these incidents, the monuments of Nubia were listed and recorded, and maps of the exact location of these monuments were put down to ensure they would not be damaged.

 Efforts By UNESCO To Protect The Treasures Of Nubia

 The executive committee of UNESCO studied a report that international experts prepared.
 The report mainly discussed the feasibility and importance of saving monuments in Nubia.
 As a result, UNESCO placed its historical global appeal on March 8, 1960, to keep the monuments of Nubia.

 After an Egyptian initiative, UNESCO launched an international appeal for the largest operation of relocation of monuments in history, with more than 40 countries participating in the process through funding or sending workers to assist the Egyptians in preserving their monuments.
 The project was named the "Nubian Rescue Campaign."